 There are plenty of pharmacies and beauty supply stores in the Philippines (the most popular is called Watsons) where you can buy many toiletry brands that are popular in the states.
 However, there are a few things that are difficult to find and/or quite expensive including:

-- Tampons are rare, especially in the smaller towns including El Nido and Coron.
+- Tampons are rare, especially in smaller towns including El Nido and Coron.

 - Most of the lotions here contain “whitening” agents (i.e. bleach).
 Bring your own favorite lotions from home if you’d rather leave with a tan.

-- Floss can be difficult to find, even in the larger grocery stores.
+- Dental floss can be oddly difficult to find, even in the larger grocery stores.

 - Sunscreen is expensive in the Philippines!
 Pack your own to avoid overspending.